-It’s never too early to start thinking about what you want to change about your life next year.
-New Year’s resolutions can actually be a wonderful tool for self-improvement.
+It’s never too early to start thinking about what to change in your life next year.
+Understanding how to make your New Year’s resolutions stick can be a very useful tool for self-improvement.

 You just have to lean-in and commit.
 Don’t be like all those people you know who start with a bang, (with a new exercise or diet scheme, for instance) only to throw in the towel by mid-February.

 An example is weight loss.
-If you want to lost 50 pounds.
+If you want to lose 50 pounds.
 Focus first on losing five pounds over the first two months.
 Establish some new routines and habits.
-If you’re only able to lose five pounds every two months afterwards, is 30 pounds lost still a win?
+If you’re only able to lose five pounds every two months afterward, is 30 pounds lost still a win?
 Yes!
 (Add that “Y” to SMART for me.)

-I’ve got a few money ideas for my own resolutions I figure you might want to try yourself.
+I’ve got a few money ideas for my resolutions I figure you might want to try yourself.
 Nothing too onerous or cliché here.
 Just some useful little improvements, to make the “ride of life” a bit more amenable.
-DRUM ROLL….
+DRUM ROLL…

 - Happy hour reductions by 50%.
 This one got me in 2017.
 I must have become popular at work all of a sudden.
 I enjoy going out for a drink but it always ends up being two, with an order of crappy wings or some other short order disaster.
 Let’s save ourselves some money and limit happy hours to once a month.
 Annual cost avoidance: $300